Environmental Sound Deepfake Detection Using Deep-Learning Framework: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

 \textbf{Acoustic Scene Fake Detection (ASFD: Test-Case-1)}: In this test case, we evaluate deep-learning based models for ASFD task.
-Therefore, we only train and test with utterances from TUTASC2019Dev set (e.g., sound scene).
-As Table~\ref{tab:scene} shows, GAM spectrogram outperforms MEL and CQT spectrograms when using the same network architecture EfficientNetB1.
-As GAM presents better performance compared with CQT and MEL, we then evaluate different network architectures with GAM spectrogram input.
-Among network architectures trained from scratch, EfficientNetB1 presents the highest performance compared with the others.
-However, when we conduct ensemble method, ensemble of multiple spectrograms is more effective to enhance the ASFD performance compared with the ensemble of multiple network architecture.
-This indicates that different spectrograms contains distinct features in sound scene.
+Therefore, we only train and test with audio from TUTASC2019Dev set (e.g., sound scene).
+As Table~\ref{tab:scene} shows, GAM spectrogram outperforms MEL and CQT spectrograms when using the same network architecture with EfficientNetB1 backbone.
+When we conduct ensemble of multiple spectrograms, it is effective to enhance the ASFD performance As GAM presents better performance compared with CQT and MEL, we then evaluate different network architectures with GAM spectrogram input.
+Among network architectures trained from scratch, EfficientNetB1, VGG16 and Xception backbones present the high performance compared with the others.
+However, although all these models present Acc. and AuC scores larger than 0.95, the F1 scores are lower than 0.90.
+This indicates that incorrect detection significantly occurs on real audio.
+In other words, the overfitting occurs on fake audio (i.e., the number of fake audio is significantly larger than the number of real audio in the training subset).
 Regarding the approach of leveraging a pre-trained model, we use the pre-trained BEATs model to extract the audio embeddings.
-Then, the audio embeddings are explored by a MLP network with 3 dense layers.
-We referred the network as to BEATs-Emb+MLP We achieve best performance on the pre-trained BEATs model compared with the training-from-scratch approach with spectrogram input.
+Then, the audio embeddings are explored by a MLP network.
+We referred the network as to BEATs-Emb+MLP.
+We achieve a high performance on the pre-trained BEATs model with Acc. score of 0.95, F1 score of 0.94, and AuC score of 0.96.
+These nearly equal scores prove that no overfitting on fake audio happens regarding the BEATs-Emb+MLP model.

 \textbf{Acoustic Event Fake Detection (AEFD: Test-Case-2)}: In this test case, we evaluate deep-learning based models for AEFD task.
 Therefore, we train and test with all audio, excepted in TUTASC2019Dev set.
+All network architectures used in \textbf{Test-Case-1} are re-used in the \textbf{Test-Case-2} for a comparison.
 Same as Test-Case-1, results in Table~\ref{tab:event} indicate that GAM spectrogram presents the best performance among the evaluating spectrograms.
-Regarding network architecture trained from scratch, EfficientNetB1 and Inception-V3 are competitive and outperform the others.
-The ensemble of multiple spectrograms is also more effective than the ensemble of network architectures and leveraging the pre-trained BEATs model achieves the best performance on AEFD task.
+The ensemble of spectrograms does not help to improve the performance significantly.
+Regarding network architectures trained from scratch, DenseNet161+MLP presents a balancing performance among Acc., F1, and AuC scores compared with the others.
+Leveraging the pre-trained BEATs model still achieves the best and balancing performance on all metrics.
+Again, the approach of using the pre-trained BEATs model avoid the overfitting issue on AEFD task.